attributeerror39/hands-on-ai/hands-on-ai/programming_with_ai/setup_environment.md

 [Download](https://www.anaconda.com/download/success#miniconda) Miniconda for your OS and execute the installer.

+**For Windows Users**: Make sure to add Conda to your PATH Variable (although it's not recommended).

 Open the Terminal inside VSCode: `Terminal` -> `New Terminal` and type the following commands, line by line, execute each one of them with pressing `Enter`.

 ``` shell